PlatHum/Traxter-Software/Installation.md

 Then the robot can be accessed remotely and its missions can be launched.

 For programming the ESP32, [PlatformIO](https://platformio.org/) was used on VS Code.
 If you use PlatformIO, don't forget to update the [udev rules](https://docs.platformio.org/en/latest/core/installation/udev-rules.html).
-The PlatformIO project with the code for the LowLevel is available [here](traxter_scripts/platformio/New-Traxter-Low-Level.zip)
+The PlatformIO project with the code for the Low-Level is available [here](traxter_scripts/platformio/New-Traxter-Low-Level.zip).